 - Choose a book you desired and right-click on it to select Set as Default.

 If you want to change another one as default, you can select the new one and set it as default.
 To roll back to the system default one, just right-click the current one to select Clear Default.

 Restoring the system template as the default

 - To restore a system template as your default template, follow the instructions in the previous section while setting Path to Origin Program Folder.

-- Remove the customized default template from \User Files.
+- Remove the identically-named custom template from your UFF (Help: Open Folder: User Files Folder).
 This forces Origin to look to your program folder for a system template of the same name.

 - For graph templates, you can open the Template Library and click Manage Mode button to switch to the manage list.
 In this list, you can select the template you saved as default to click Delete button to delete it.